As you learn more about WordPress, you may occasionally come across the term blogroll.

 (Plugins Menu – Add New)

-Click on the Install Plugins > Search tab, type in “link manager” into the search field and hit Enter …
+Click on the Install Plugins > Search tab, type ”link manager” into the search field and hit Enter …

-Find the plugin in the results area and click Install Now …
+Locate the plugin in the search results area and click Install Now …

 Link Categories

-(Links – Link Categories)
+(WordPress Links – Link Categories)

-Enter information into the following sections:
+Type in information into the following fields:

 (Link Categories area)